-Or on a processor with two bytes per word:
+For a processor with two bytes per word the sequence would be:

 The address at the start of each line is an absolute address displayed as a hexadecimal number.
 The word containing the specified start address is the top leftmost word of the display.
 The address will be aligned to the start of that word.
-[CURSOR UP] and [CURSOR DOWN] keys may be used to scroll the display.
+CURSOR UP and CURSOR DOWN keys may be used to scroll the display.